mongodb/motor/doc/examples/bulk.rst

 .............

-By default bulk operations are executed with the :attr:`~motor.MotorCollection.write_concern` of the collection they are executed against, typically the default write concern ``{w: 1}``.
-A custom write concern can be passed to the :meth:`~motor.MotorBulkOperationBuilder.execute` method.
+By default bulk operations are executed with the `MotorCollection.write_concern` of the collection they are executed against, typically the default write concern ``{w: 1}``.
+A custom write concern can be passed to the `MotorBulkOperationBuilder.execute` method.
 Write concern errors (e.g. wtimeout) will be reported after all operations are attempted, regardless of execution order.